YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 Again, let's split it again into _Factual-data_ and _Patterns_.
 <br/>
 ### _Factual-data_ Training:
-In order to _TYONT_ with facts, you first need to decide what you kind of information we want to remember.
+In order to _TYONT_ with facts, you first need to decide what kind of information we want to remember.
 You may want to extend your vocabulary, learn a new language, remember quotes and list goes and on.
 My advice is to start with one or two topics as most.
 <br/>
 Then you should use the [Spaced-repetition][spaced-repetition] technique in order to optimize what to study and when.
-This will assist you with remembering the most in less time and retain it better.
+This will assist you in remembering the most in less time and retain it better.
 <br/>
 <br/>
 I think it's a shame that most people aren't familiar with Spaced-repetition.
 It's so powerful and rewarding.
-I highly recommend using [anki][anki] for applying it.
+I highly recommend using [Anki][anki] for applying it.
 You can think about it as your agent that throws at you flash-cards with questions and asks you to answer them.
 In order to make it as effective as you can, you're encouraged to create your own cards.
 It will assist with remembering the data most effectively.
 <br/>
 <br/>
 In case you want to expand your vocabulary - [Super-Memo][supermemo] is the best Spaced-repetition resource I know of.
-Not only it asks you a question - after you ask to review the answer, it will pronounce it.
+Not only it asks you a question - after you ask to review the answer, but it will also pronounce it.
 Additionally, The app offers synonyms to the desired answer - another major advantage of this app.
 <br/>
 <br/>
 Spaced-repetition can be super-effective for programmers as well.
 A classic use-case is making flashcards for keyboard shortcuts or shell commands.
 Another good usage is having flashcards for Syntax.
 It's true that we have _Google_ and _Stackoverflow_ and great IDEs extensions with auto-complete and such.
-However, if you find yourself looking yet again for a standard-library function that you did already twice over the past week - it might be a good indiciation to walk the extra mile and try saving the next hop to _Google_.
+However, if you find yourself looking yet again for a standard-library function that you did already twice over the past week - it might be a good indication to walk the extra mile and try saving the next hop to _Google_.
 <br/>
 <br/>
 I personally strive to know I'm able to open a text editor having no plugins and just start coding.